HIV Prevention

 • Protect yourself if you inject drugs: Do not inject drugs.
 If you do, use only sterile injection equipment and water, and never share your equipment with others.

-• Protect yourself taking PrEP: If you do not have HIV but are at risk of getting HIV, talk to your health care provider about pre-exposure prophylaxis (PrEP).
+• Protect yourself by taking PrEP: If you do not have HIV but are at risk of getting HIV, talk to your health care provider about pre-exposure prophylaxis (PrEP).
 PrEP involves taking a specific HIV medicine every day or an injectable HIV medicine every two months to reduce the risk of getting HIV through sex or injection drug use.

 • Protect others if you have HIV: Take HIV medicine (called antiretroviral therapy or ART) as prescribed by your doctor.
 ART can reduce the amount of HIV in the blood (called viral load) to the point where a test cannot detect it (called an undetectable viral load).
 If you have an undetectable viral load, you will not transmit HIV to your partner through sex.